[Missing <summary> documentation for "N:Rhino.Display"]

 3D aligned text with font settings.

-Used to hold the information required to generate high resolution output of a RhinoViewport.
+Holds the information required to generate high resolution output of a RhinoViewport.
 This is used for generating paper prints or image files

 Represents a base class for visual analysis modes.